Gita Steiner-Khamsi

-Gita Steiner-Khamsi is a Professor of Comparative and International Education at Teachers College, the Graduate School of Arts and Sciences, and the Harriman Institute, Columbia University in New York.
+Gita Steiner-Khamsi is the William Heard Kilpatrick Professor of Comparative Education at Teachers College and the Graduate School of Arts and Sciences, Columbia University in New York, USA, and the UNESCO Chair of Comparative Education Policy at the Geneva Graduate Institute of International and Development Studies, Geneva, Switzerland.

-Since 2017, she holds a second, part-time faculty position at the Graduate Institute of International and Development Studies in Geneva to build comparative and international policy studies in education and to act as the academic director of NORRAG.

 She is well cited for her work in the field of comparative and international education, in particular, policy transfer and globalization studies.

 Biography and career

 She completed her graduate studies at the University of Zurich with a major in psychology and minors in sociology and anthropology.
 In 1983, she earned her Ph.D.
 (Dr. phil.) in social psychology from the University of Zurich.
 During her studies, she completed three rounds of summer schools in social science data analysis, organized by the European Consortium for Political Research and hosted by the University of Essex, UK.
 In 2004, the Mongolian State University of Education in Ulaanbaatar awarded her a doctorate honoris causa.

 Prior to her academic career, from 1979 to 1988, she established and directed the section Multicultural Education Policy at the Research & Development Unit of the Ministry of Education, Canton of Zurich, Switzerland.
 She left her position as government official because she was granted a 3-year Fellowship for Advanced Researchers, funded by the Swiss National Science Foundation, to study multicultural and anti-racist education policies from an international comparative perspective.
 In addition to grants from the Swiss National Science Foundation, she was awarded the DAAD Visiting Professorship at Humboldt University of Berlin (2 full academic years), the German Mercator Fellowship on International Affairs in the research project “The global development, diffusion, and transformation of education systems” at the University of Bremen (2 summer terms), the North America – Norway mobility grant (4 years), and is part of the research leadership team for the 5-year research project “Policy knowledge and lesson drawing in Nordic school reform in an era of international comparison” at the University of Oslo, funded by the Research Council of Norway.
 She has taught—for one semester or more—as a visiting professor at Aarhus University in Copenhagen, Humboldt University of Berlin, Institute of Education - University College London, Stanford University School of Education, and the University of Oslo.